-Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point.

-Correct the brake fluid quantity to level A. Guideline
+- Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point. - Correct the brake fluid quantity to level (A).
+Guideline

-Level (A) (brake fluid level below reservoir rim) 5 mm (0.2 in)
+Level \Lambda (brake fluid level 5 mm (0.2 in) below reservoir rim)